 Click here to download the programme introduction (for 2021/22 intake)

 * Subject to approval from the Hong Kong or British Psychological Societies for individual applications.

 Non-psychology degree holders, especially educators or other community workers, who wish to embark on a path to professional training and career development in psychology.

-*Applicants with a recognised Bachelor’s degree who have not taken an introductory psychology course (or equivalent) must complete this bridging course before taking other courses in the programme.
+*Applicants with a recognised Bachelor’s degree who have not previously completed a course of Introductory Psychology (or equivalent) offered by a recognised university or institution must complete this online bridging course before taking other courses in the programme.
 The credit points earned upon completion of this course will not count towards the total credit points of the programme.

 Full-time students are expected to complete the programme in 1 year, while part-time students are expected to complete the programme in 2 years.
-Full-time students will attend 4 classes per week, usually held on weekday evenings and Saturdays at the Tai Po Campus.
+Full-time students will attend 4 classes per week and part-time students will attend 2 classes per week, usually held on weekday evenings and Saturdays at the Tai Po Campus.
 Classes may also be held on weekday or weekend at the Tai Po Campus, the Tseung Kwan O Study Centre or the Kowloon Tong Satellite Study Centre.

 Applicants whose entrance qualifications were obtained from an institution in a non-English speaking system should fulfil one of the following minimum English proficiency requirements: